Networking: building valuable relationships

 Practical networking tips

-8. Keep your conversation short.
-An average successful networking conversation lasts 5 minutes.
+On average successful networking conversation lasts 5 minutes.
 In that time, you can already lay a good foundation.
 You can talk to many more people than you initially think.
-At networking events, Smits sees people spend hours talking to the same person.
-For example, with the colleague they came in with.
-“By doing this, you rob yourself of new connections, but also the person you’re talking to.
-When you do approach a stranger, that's when the magic happens,” she says.
+Smits sees people talking to the same person for hours at networking events.
+For example, with the colleague they arrived with.
+"By doing so, you rob yourself of new connections, but also your conversation partner.

-13. Follow up on a conversation or meeting.
-Once you have exchanged contact details, keep the contact warm.
+The most important tip if you want to get the most out of networking: keep in touch.
 Send another message via LinkedIn after a while if you have a good reason.
-This could be anything, maybe you have read or heard something interesting in the media that relates to their company, or maybe the person you spoke to could mean something to someone in your own network.
-By helping the other person first, it is also more likely that they will think of you for an interesting assignment.
+This could be anything, perhaps you have read or heard something interesting in the media that is relevant to their business.
+Or maybe the person you spoke to could be of interest to someone in your own network.
+By helping the other person first, they are more likely to think of you when an interesting assignment comes up.